cjdbarlow/Part-One/organelles.md

 Mitochondria:
 * Produce ATP via aerobic metabolism
 Only method of aerobic metabolism in the body.
-    * Mitrochondria exist in greater numbers in more metabolically active cells
+    * Mitochondria exist in greater numbers in more metabolically active cells
 * Consist of two membranes (outer and inner), which create three spaces,
     * Cytoplasm
     Outside the outer membrane.